 Redirection and Pipelines

-In the text processing mission, we learned how to select, concatenate, and sort text files, and used
+In the text processing lesson, we learned how to select, concatenate, and sort text files, and used

 printf that are useful for creating empty files and redirecting output.

 In this lesson, we will also discuss the concept of pipelines, how they're used, and why they're important.
 The basic idea of a pipeline is to cut off the intermediate step of writing to a file and connect the output of a command to the input of another command.
 Building effective data pipelines can greatly improve workflow efficiency on big data analysis and data science projects.

 As you work through each concept, you will be given an opportunity to practice what you have learned so far.
 The terminal inside of the lesson includes answer checking so you can ensure that you've fully mastered each concept before learning the next concept.